Timeline of violent incidents at the United States Capitol: January 30, 1835

 Richard Lawrence was a British immigrant working as a house painter in and around Washington.
 In the early 1830s, his mental health deteriorated severely.
 He became convinced that he was actually King Richard III of England, that the U.S. government owed him a large sum of money, and that President Andrew Jackson was withholding his money and preventing him from returning to England.

 Lawrence began observing Jackson's movements.
 He learned that Jackson was planning to attend the funeral of Congressman Warren R. Davis at the Capitol on January 30, 1835.
 Lawrence positioned himself at a spot just outside a door to the Capitol that he knew Jackson would exit through.
 When he saw Jackson, he tried to shoot him twice with a Derringer pistol, but his weapon misfired.
-Jackson fought back with a cane, and members of the crowd accompanying Jackson, which included Davey Crockett, then also a member of congress, wrestled Lawrence to the ground, and he was arrested.
+Jackson fought back with a cane, and members of the crowd accompanying Jackson, which included Davy Crockett, then also a member of Congress, wrestled Lawrence to the ground, and he was arrested.
 Jackson was convinced that Lawrence was a tool of his opponents in the political Bank War about the future of the Second Bank of the United States.
 This was the first assassination attempt against a U.S. president.
 After a brief trial that included testimony about his mental state, Lawrence was found not guilty by reason of insanity and spent the rest of his life in insane asylums.

 April 17, 1850

 In early 1850, the Senate was involved in bitter debates about the future of the western territories that had been acquired as a result of the U.S. victory in the Mexican–American War.
 The issues included the boundaries of Texas, the admission of California to the union, and which territories would permit slavery.
 Henry S. Foote was a pro-slavery senator, and Thomas Hart Benton, the longest-serving senator, had previously supported slavery but had later repudiated it.
-The men despised each other and had frequently exchanged insults.
+The two men despised each other and had frequently exchanged insults.
 During debate on April 17, 1850, about negotiating a compromise, Foote offered a motion to refer the matter to a special committee of 13 senators.
 Benton offered an amendment that undercut Foote's motion, and Vice President Millard Fillmore acting as presiding officer, ruled Benton's motion in order.
 Senator Henry Clay angrily objected to Fillmore's ruling, saying that it exceeded his authority, and a bitter debate among senators followed, with Foote and Benton shouting insults.
 Benton, a much larger man, left his seat and advanced toward Foote, who stood up, pulled out a pistol, and cocked it.
 Benton shouted, "I have no pistols!
 Let him fire!
 Stand out of the way and let the assassin fire!"
 Foote allowed another Senator to take his pistol while Benton demanded to be searched to prove that he was unarmed.
 The Senate quickly adjourned for the day.
 The Compromise of 1850 was finally enacted in September of that year.